Chekanov's dichotomy in contact topology: Introduction and statement of results

 \begin{conj} Let $N$ be a closed connected Legendrian submanifold of a contact manifold $(M, \xi = \ker \alpha)$, then $\delta_{\alpha}$ is non-degenerate. \end{conj}

-In Section \ref{sec-dm}, we briefly point out the difficulty of proving Conjecture \ref{conj-1}, which roughly speaking is from the lack of any well-established energy-capacity inequality involving $||-||_{\alpha}$ without any quantities from conformal factors!
-On the other hand, assuming Conjecture \ref{conj-1}, if $N$ with dimension $n$ is non-Legendrian (i.e., not Legendrian at some point), then $\delta_{\alpha}$ vanishes identically.
+In Section \ref{sec-dm}, we briefly point out the difficulty of proving Conjecture~\ref{conj-1}, which roughly speaking comes from the failure to find a uniform subset in the symplectization that can be displaced by all the lifts of contactomorphisms.
+On the other hand, we claim that if $N$ with dimension $n$ is non-Legendrian (i.e., not Legendrian at some point), then $\delta_{\alpha}$ vanishes identically.
 In fact, by Proposition \ref{nec}, if $\delta_{\alpha}$ is non-degenerate on $\mathcal L(N)$, then $N$ has to be contact coisotropic.
-But being a Legendrian submanifold is the only contact coisotropic submanifold at dimension $n$, so the claim follows directly from Theorem \ref{dic}.\\
+But Legendrian submanifolds are the only contact coisotropic submanifolds of dimension $n$, so the claim follows directly from Theorem \ref{dic}.

+\begin{remark} Soon after our work became public, a recent work by Usher \cite{Ush20} confirms Conjecture \ref{conj-1} for a certain family of Legendrian submanifolds where $N$ is hypertight.
+See Corollary 3.5 in \cite{Ush20} where Theorem 3.3 in \cite{Ush20} provides the key energy estimation.
+Here, hypertight means that there exists a contact form $\alpha$ defining $\xi$ such that every closed orbit of the Reeb vector field $R_{\alpha}$ is non-contractible and every Reeb chord for $N$ represents a non-trivial element of $\pi_1(M, N)$. \end{remark}